 - For the classes of Amsterdam I and Berlin II, this year is a milestone reunion!
 Whether you travelled with this cohort, graduated with them, or just otherwise feel connected, check out the ENV reunion website to see how we’re celebrating.
 To be included, connect with the class champions listed on that web page.
 I look forward to seeing you in the KI studio!

-- The Knowledge Integration Community Slack workspace is active and continues to grow with over 100 members.
-If you would like to join, please email Kim.
+- The Knowledge Integration Community Slack workspace is active and continues to grow with over 150 members!
+To join us talking about #connections, #careers, and #community, please email Kim.

 Keep connected and engaged!